 I’m certain that if you live in alignment – congruent with what you value most – you will tend to be the most objective, most resilient, most adaptable, most spontaneous, and most inspired.
 It’s also when you solve many of our mental health issues.

 If there’s one thing I could tell any human being to do on this planet, is that it would be wise to prioritize your life on a daily basis and do the actions that are truly meaningful, inspiring, highest in priority, and highest in productivity.
-In doing so, you will be least likely to experience emotional distress, and emotional bipolar responses.
+In doing so, you will be least likely to experience poor mental health, emotional distress, and emotional bipolar responses.

 Depression is often the result of comparing your current reality to an unachievable fantasy of how it “should” be.

-Depression is often the result of a comparison of your current reality, which is balanced, to a fantasy that you’re addicted to, that isn’t.
+In mental health, depression is often the result of a comparison of your current reality, which is balanced, to a fantasy that you’re addicted to, that isn’t.
 Having an unrealistic expectation on yourself or others or the world around you to be one-sided and to have more advantages than disadvantages, you are more likely to experience feelings of depression.

 As the Buddha is believed to have stated, the desire for that which is unobtainable and the desire to avoid that which is unavoidable is the source of human suffering.